rremple/intervalidus/readme.md

 `DomainLike` tuple underpins multidimensional support across all Intervalidus data structures.
 You may never need more than three or four dimensions, but if you do, the support is available to you (but remember: flatter is faster).

-Furthermore, the definitions and implementations of methods across mutable/immutable variants of `Data` and `DataMulti` have been made as generic as possible to avoid repetitive code/scaladoc (DRY).
+Furthermore, the definitions and implementations of methods across mutable/immutable variants of `Data` and its sibling structures (e.g., `DataMulti`, `DataMonad`, and `DataAffine`) have been made as generic as possible to avoid repetitive code/scaladoc (DRY).
 However, this can make it harder to navigate to methods.
 (Although this was a larger issue back when Intervalidus had separate class hierarchies for each dimension supported.)
 The following (rather unorthodox) diagram shows where to find each method in a